Last updated: December 21st, 2022

 There are a handful of features that are especially important when looking for the best 8-person tent.

-Windows – Ideal for ventilation and to see outside.
+Windows – Ideal for ventilation and seeing outside.
 Make sure you have at least one or two.

 Multiple doors – With a large group, it’s helpful to have multiple entry and exit points.